jlparkI/AntPack/README.md

 v0.4 contains a bug fix for VJ gene assignment for numbering schemes *other* than IMGT.
 If perforiming VJ gene assignment with numbering schemes *other* than IMGT, please prefer v0.4 to prior versions.
+The API for the SequenceScoringTool and humanization has been updated and streamlined so if you are scoring sequences for humanness or humanizing them please see the updated section of the docs.

-v0.4 also contains capabilities for clustering antibody datasets ranging in size from a few dozen sequences to tens of millions using a variety of algorithms (see below and see docs).
+v0.4 also contains capabilities for clustering antibody datasets ranging in size from a few dozen sequences to tens of millions using a variety of algorithms using any CDR or framework region of interest. (see below and see docs).
 These will be significantly expanded in the next version with further clustering and search capabilities and structure analysis-related tools.

 ## Licensing